iiasa/message-ix-models/doc/api/model-bare.rst

 **************************************

 In contrast to :mod:`.model.create`, this module creates the RES 'from scratch'.
-:func:`.create_res` begins by creating a new, totally empty :class:`.Scenario` and adding data to it (instead of cloning and modifying an existing scenario).
+:func:`.create_res` begins by creating a new, totally empty :class:`~message_ix.Scenario` and adding data to it (instead of cloning and modifying an existing scenario).

 .. note:: Currently, the Scenario returned by :func:`.create_res`…